Sometimes we need a last minute holiday piece to fill out or balance our program.

 Nothing beats St. Olaf

 How to teach the unison version:

 Sing through the entire song, which is just 3 verses of the exact same melody.
-Afterwards, teach the group Silent Night.
+Afterwards, teach the ensemble Silent Night.
 Then choose students to sing Silent Night against the melody.